nashville-software-school/bangazon-inc/book-1-orientation/chapters/GUESSING_GAME_EXERCISE.md

 The program should be updated to...

-1. Use a random number between 1 and 100 instead of a hard-coded number.
+1. Use a random number to set the secret number between 1 and 100 instead of a hard-coded number.
 1. The prompt should display the number of guesses the user has left.

 ### Phase 6